In the studioJohn Lennon had installed in his Tittenhurst Park home.

 In the end, however, Lennon and Spector realised that the song required a simple arrangement.
 Indeed, without the strings it would not have sounded out of place on the previous year’s stark John Lennon/Plastic Ono Band.

-The string arrangements were scored by Torrie Zito, and were overdubbed at Record Plant East, New York City, in early July 1971.
+The string arrangement was scored by Torrie Zito, and were overdubbed at Record Plant East, New York City, on 4 July 1971.
 The musicians, which Lennon dubbed The Flux Fiddlers, were members of the New York Philharmonic.

 He was accompanied by the band Dog Soldier, and was introduced obliquely as ‘John Lennon Etc’.
 The band wore face masks on the backs of their heads, possibly as a comment on the perceived two-faced nature of Sir Lew.

-Imagine was released as a single in the United States, where it peaked at number three on the Billboard Hot 100.
-It was also Lennon's only solo number one in Australia, where it spent five weeks at the top.
+‘Imagine’ was released as a single in the United States on 11 October 1971, where it peaked at number three on the Billboard Hot 100.
+It was also Lennon’s only solo number one in Australia, where it spent five weeks at the top.

 In 2002 Liverpool John Lennon Airport was renamed in Lennon’s honour.
 A bronze statue was installed in the check-in hall, and on the roof was painted the line “Above us only sky”.